 As part of the USMCA (the "new NAFTA), Canada has raised their low value duty threshold ( de minimis threshold) to $150 CAD (around $110 USD).
 Local sales taxes will still apply (but often times, businesses can claim this charge back).
 This higher duty free threshold helps businesses and e-commerce merchants in the United States ship to Canadian customers.

-Shipments valued under $40 CAD can be imported to Canada free of duty and taxes.
+Shipments valued under $40 CAD - and shipped via courier (versus USPS) can be imported to Canada free of duty and taxes.

 Canada Express LVS Clearance